Arsenal21/stripe-payments/stripe-payments/readme.txt

 None.

 == Changelog ==

+= 2.0.81 =
+- The currency mismatch error message won't be displayed when the product is configured to use a variable currency.

 = 2.0.80 =
 - Added a currency check when the create payment intent request is made.